CodeIntelligenceTesting/jazzer/README.md

 [Code Intelligence](https://code-intelligence.com) and Google have teamed up to bring support for Java, Kotlin, and other JVM-based languages to [OSS-Fuzz](https://github.com/google/oss-fuzz), Google's project for large-scale fuzzing of open-souce software.
 Read [the OSS-Fuzz guide](https://google.github.io/oss-fuzz/getting-started/new-project-guide/jvm-lang/) to learn how to set up a Java project.

+## Building from source

+Information on building and testing Jazzer for development can be found in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Further documentation

 * [Common options and workflows](docs/common.md)